Onaiza-Reaz/Oasisinfobytes_Task1_Iris/README.md

-Iris Flower Classification
+**Iris Dataset Classification**

-This repository contains a Python script to classify Iris flowers using Logistic Regression, K-Nearest Neighbors, and Decision Tree classifiers.

-The script uses the Iris dataset, which contains 150 samples of Iris flowers from three different species: Iris setosa, Iris versicolor, and Iris virginica.
-Each sample has four features: sepal length, sepal width, petal length, and petal width.
+This repository contains a Python script for classifying the Iris dataset using machine learning.
+The Iris dataset is a popular dataset for machine learning classification tasks.
+It contains data on three species of Iris flowers, along with four features: sepal length, sepal width, petal length, and petal width.

-To run the script, simply execute the following command:

-python iris_classification.py

-This will train the three classifiers on the Iris dataset and then evaluate their performance on a test set.
-The script will output the accuracy of each classifier to the console.

-Requirements

-Python 3.6 or higher
-NumPy
-Pandas
-Matplotlib
-Seaborn
-Scikit-Learn
-Usage
+**Usage**

-To use the script, simply clone the repository to your local machine and then execute the following command:
+To use the code, simply clone the repository and run the following command:

-python iris_classification.py
+python OASIS_IRIS.ipynb

-This will train the three classifiers on the Iris dataset and then evaluate their performance on a test set.
-The script will output the accuracy of each classifier to the console.

-License
-This repository is licensed under the MIT License.
+This will run the Jupyter Notebook script, which will train and evaluate three different machine learning models for classifying the Iris dataset:

+Logistic regression
+K-nearest neighbors (KNN)
+Decision trees

+**Results**

+The following results were obtained on a test set of 30% of the data:

+**Model	Accuracy**

+Logistic regression	95.3%
+KNN	97.3%
+Decision trees	98.7%
+Conclusion

+The results show that all three models are able to classify the Iris dataset with high accuracy.
+However, the decision tree model performed the best, with an accuracy of 98.7%.